 The Great Gatsby, published in 1925, seems like it would be based on a true story.
 After all, the lavish lifestyles of West Egg residents, the bootlegging, and the speakeasies all seem like they really existed.
 So it would be natural to wonder “is the great gatsby based on a true story?”

 To the surprise of many, the F. Scott Fitzgerald novel is actually a hybrid of sorts.
-It’s a work of fiction, albeit one based on real people and places.
+It’s a work of fiction, however, it should be noted it is slightly based on real people and places.

 Writers are always told to stick to “writing about what they know.”
 Even if they create characters and situations out of thin air, there’s always an aura of reality to them.
 Fitzgerald took this to an extreme and based many of the characters in The Great Gatsby on people that he crossed paths with in the past.

 It’s easy to see parallels between Nick Carraway and Fitzgerald, leading many to believe that the author based the character on himself.
 Carraway was the outsider, stopping by the towns of East and West Egg, hobnobbing with wealthy people although he didn’t have any money to speak of.
 The narrator was the true voice of the book, making Carraway and Fitzgerald one and the same.